hon-nova/eCoffee/README.md

       - adds a script tag that utilizes `chart.js` for generating a sales report chart

 2.  `admin_products.html`
-      - displayed all current products encompassing the CRUD operations
+      - displays all current products encompassing the CRUD operations
-      - added Pagination functionality at the end of the page
+      - adds Pagination functionality at the end of the page
 3.  `admin_user.html`
-      - showed all registered users excluding the admin person
+      - shows all registered users excluding the admin user

 ### py:

 1. `admin.py`:
       - This file registers the `User, Product, Cart, CartItem, Like, Order,OrderItem, and OrderAdmin` models with the Django admin site.
 As a result, these models can be managed via the Django admin interface, allowing administrators to view, add, modify, and delete instances of these models through a web-based interface
-      - The `OrderAdmin` class is created in this file that is used to manage how the model `Order` is diplayed and customised in the Django admin interface.
+      - The `OrderAdmin` class is created in this file that is used to manage how the model `Order` is diplayed and importantly will be customised in the Django admin interface.
 The fields selected are `'cart', 'payment_status', 'placed_order_at', 'payment_intent_id', 'amount'`

 2. `context_processors.py`
       - Defines a context processor function `send_cart_length` that provides cart-related information to all **templates**.
 Specifically, it adds the total number of items in the cart (cart_length) and the total price of the items in the cart (total) to the context.
 This function is registered in the settings.py as follows

       ```python
+            ...
             'context_processors': [
                 ...
                 'eCoffee.context_processors.send_cart_length'